Martell0x1/containers/README.md

 - in `docker-compose.yml` there's four main keys `versoin , services , network , volumes` (VSNV)

-- `version` key is the only required key , that tells the file is compitable with which docker-compose version
+- `version` key is the only required key(in the past , now in docker-compose cli v2 it takes it's current version automatically) , that tells the file is compitable with which docker-compose version

 - `networks` key is telling dokcer engine to create netrowk , ex `